JakubGorgon/Demografia_Deploy/README.md

-app made as part of a university course
+app made as part of a university course allowing users to explore canadian demographics/ https://demografia-kanada.streamlit.app/

-https://demografia-kanada.streamlit.app/